parthpvaghani/Car-Rental-Agency/README.md

 Nodemon is included

-1. Extract
+1. Extract.

-2. npm install
+2. npm install    //Will install required 3rd party packages.

 3. npm start

-it will be started on 3000 port.
+Servre will be started on 3000 port.